rwth-iat/openAAS_workshop/README.md

 # Getting Started
 ## Setting up the Server
 The AAS are hosted by the [ACPLT/RTE](http://acplt.github.io/rte-www/releases/).
-Download the corre
+Download the proper version and run it.

 (Windows)
 ```sh